jackal390iv/COSC485_Project1_jpbutler0/README.md

 Limitations: In order to run as intended this program only accepts

-DFA/NFA and Strins text file using the same template as the examples
+DFA/NFA and Strings text file using the same template as the examples

 given.
 Avoid using characters besides letters or numbers as your